archetype-themes/plugin-theme-component/README.md

   THEMEDIR  path to theme directory

 FLAGS
-  -n, --collection-name=<value>     name of the component collection -v, --collection-version=<value>  version of the component collection
+  -n, --collection-name=<value>     Name of the component collection -v, --collection-version=<value>  Version of the component collection

 DESCRIPTION
   Copy files from a component collection into a theme